 From mainstream to queer

 The theological journey that started as a purely academic exercise soon became personal as I started deconstructing god-image, world-view and every other part of my life.
 When it came to sexuality and marriage the deconstruction led to personal liberation and transformation as I accepted and embraced the parts of my own sexuality and found the space and freedom to own my desires.
-Life transformed from vanilla to multi flavoured and rainbow coloured adventure as I am exploring the world of kink and polyamory together with Anna who is my life partner.
+Life transformed from vanilla to multi flavoured and rainbow coloured adventure as I am exploring the rainbow colored world together with Anna who is my life partner.

 Stepping into the blue